LexouDuck/website/pages/art/pixelart/index.md

 ---

+### Video Game assets

+I have made pixel art sprites for several video game projects, but the one most worthy of showing is definitely my [Castlevania demake fangame project](/pages/games/fangames/castlevania/index.html).

+---

 ### Original Pieces

 This was done for on contest on [Pixeljoint](https://pixeljoint.com/pixelart/96147.htm), constraints being a very limited 8-color palette (6 colors plus black and white) and a predetermined canvas size.